 The first step in COBRA compliance involves making it part of the employee benefits plan.
 This requires making temporary coverage available that is identical to the employee’s current healthcare plan.

 Employers that administer their own benefit plans may choose keep COBRA in-house.
-Another option is to outsource COBRA administration to a third-party service provider (TPA) that specializes in employee healthcare benefits.
+Another option is to outsource COBRA administration to a Third-Party Administrator (TPA) that specializes in employee healthcare benefits.
 Either way, the people who oversee this type of coverage must stay up to date on all COBRA requirements.